 Bats are also regular enemies in the NES games, and they're in all respects similar to Castlevania bats.

 Goddamned birds in the NES trilogy!
 The bats at least fly in a predictable pattern and usually aren't too hard to simply avoid, but the birds actively home in on Ryu.
 And they're almost always by ledges and pits.
+And in the first game, they took three slots off your life bar, making them the most damaging non-boss hit in the game!

 The "jellyfish" in the amazon level for Ninja Gaiden II.
 Sure, they don't move and are easy to eliminate, but they get in the way...and they just.
 Never.
 STOP.
 SPAWNING.
 Of course, you can try to swim trough them... at your own risk.